graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 }
 ```

-Like with action methods, the meta name `"[parameter]"` can be used to represent the parameter name and at runtime will be dynamically injected.
+Like with action methods, the meta name `"[parameter]"` can be used to represent the C# parameter name and at runtime will be dynamically injected.

 ### Optional Parameters